 - Save automatically

 One of the best habits to start now is automatic savings.
 Starting this habit early allows you to better understand how far your paycheck goes and simplifies savings.
 When you get your paycheck, don’t look at that amount as the amount you have to spend.
 Instead, first take out all necessary expenses including bills, debt payments, and future savings like retirement.
 If you start to look at your paychecks like this early on, it will keep you from neglecting your savings and regretting it in the future.
+In the Money Network Mobile App*, you can easily set aside money with Piggy Bank.
+You can even set up automatic transfers from future deposits.

 - Don’t keep up, save up